 Nonpoint loading of sediment in a water body results from the transport of the material into receiving waters by the processes of mass wasting, head cutting, gullying, and sheet and rill erosion.
+The tributaries receive sediment as a result of these processes and a portion of that sediment is transported to the oxbow lakes.

 Sources of sediment include:

 - Agriculture

+- · Aquaculture

 - · Silviculture

-- Rangeland

-- · Construction sites
+- Construction sites

-- · Roads
+- Roads

 - · Urban areas

-- · Mass wasting areas

 - Gullies

 - · Surface mining

 - · In-channel and instream sources

 - · Historical landuse activities and channel alterations